yhm-amber/container-note/play-demos/fp-demo/.notes/iter.ts/readme.md

-# How Iter Transes
+# How Iter Transes on TypeScript

-TCO and Streams ...
+TCO and Stream ...

 ## Transes